Farish Jenkins: Early life

 Farish Jenkins was born in Manhattan on May 19, 1940.
 He was the oldest of three sons of a marketing executive but was raised by his grandmother in Colorado while his father served in World War II.

-While he was a student at Princeton, studying geology, Jenkins met Eleanor Tracy.
-He later married her and they had two children — Henry Edgar and Katherine Temperance.
-He obtained a master's and doctorate from Yale and served as a captain in the United States Marine Corps.
+Jenkins studied geology at Princeton, where he met his wife Eleanor Tracy.
+He served in the United States Marine Corps for four years, where he became a captain.

-As a graduate student at Yale, Jenkins took a trip to Nairobi where he is said to have taken his first interest in live animal research: "At the time, black rhinos in the bush were as thick as rats in a dump.
+After arriving to Yale in 1964 to continue his studies in geology, Jenkins took a trip to Nairobi where he is said to have taken his first interest in live animal research: "At the time, black rhinos in the bush were as thick as rats in a dump.
 With my camera set on self-timer, I managed to pose with one before the beast came on with a charge.
 I barely made it back to my Morris Minor in time, lost a lens cap on the way, but became, as a result of those three weeks, as much intrigued by living vertebrates as by their extinct relatives."

+He obtained his masters and doctorate from Yale and was the school's first graduate student to enroll in courses at the medical school, studying anatomy and embryology.